aleph8/EOS/README.md

 **Description**

-EOS is based in the Jansens Linkage , an eleven-bar mechanism designed by Theo Janssen.
+EOS is based in the Jansen Linkage , an eleven-bar mechanism designed by Theo Jansen.

 We can understand the structure of the leg looking the next picture: